Skip to main content

 Import/Export quiz

-In Lantern, you have the option to export existing quizzes and import them into other stores where Lantern is installed.
+You also have the option to export existing quizzes and import them into other stores where Lantern is installed.
 To learn how to do this and effortlessly launch your quiz on multiple stores, check out our help article on import-export quizzes.

 Image showing the default first single-choice text question with editable placeholder text.
 In this example, the question "What pet do you have?" is entered in the field.